Winterize Your Houseplants

 If your houseplants have been summering outside, follow these steps for a smoother transition from outdoors to inside your home:

 1. In September, start a pest control program to keep unwanted insects from hitching a ride into your house and infesting other plants.
-Spray plants a couple of times with ferti•lome Triple Action to make sure plants are free of pests.
+Spray plants a couple of times with ferti•lome Triple Action or ferti-lome Indoor/Outdoor Multi-Purpose Insect Spray to make sure plants are free of pests.
 Spray the soil as well as the plant itself.
-Water monthly with ferti•lome 20-20-20 Soluble Plant Food or Nature’s Source Plant Food to maintain good color.
+Water monthly with ferti•lome 20-20-20 All Purpose Water Soluble Plant Food, liquid ferti-lome All Purpose Houseplant Food or Nature’s Source Plant Food to maintain good color.

 2. Prepare to move plants indoors before nights get as cool as 50°F.